aws-greengrass/aws-greengrass-snap/README.md

 2. OR if you chose [option 2](#2-set-greengrass-config-snap-configuration-option-using-content-interface), connect the `greengrass-config-content` interface
     ```
-    sudo snap connect aws-iot-greengrass-v2:greengrass-config-content gg-config:greengrass-config-content
+    sudo snap connect aws-iot-greengrass-v2:greengrass-config-content aws-greengrass-config:greengrass-config-content
     ```

     Now set the `greengrass-config` configuration option.
-In this case, it is the `config.yaml` filepath under the content interface's `target path` of Greengrass snap.
+In this case, it is the `config.yaml` filepath under the `content` interface's `target path` of Greengrass snap.
     ```
     sudo snap set aws-iot-greengrass-v2 greengrass-config=/var/snap/aws-iot-greengrass-v2/current/greengrass/v2/shared-files/config.yaml
     ```